 - In Harry Potter and the Chamber of Secrets the basilisk can kill someone just by looking at them in the eye — fortunately, the only people we see who have encountered it in this generation manage to not quite look it in the eye: they see it in a puddle of water, through a camera lens, or in a mirror, so it doesn't quite kill them, instead stunning them into petrification.
 One girl fifty years ago wasn't as lucky.
 She now haunts the very bathroom she died in, as Moaning Myrtle.
 Weirdest of all, one person was petrified by seeing it through a ghost.
 The ghost was petrified instead of killed because he was already dead.

 - There is also Legilimency, the ability to extract emotions and memories from a person's mind, which usually works via eye-to-eye contact.
-Dumbledore, Snape and Voldemort are expert Legilimentes, and scattered through the series (even before we knew what Legilimency was) we can find instances where Harry felt they could "read his mind".
+Dumbledore, Snape and Voldemort are expert Legilimentes, and scattered through the series (even before we learned what Legilimency was in Order of the Phoenix) we can find instances where Harry felt they could "read his mind".
 Almost a "missed" example, but once or twice Harry does look away from their gaze; initially the reader would just assume he felt uncomfortable under scrutiny — now we know better.

 - In Shaman of the Undead, the Bond Creature Biter eats Ida's dreams.
 In order to watch those dreams, Ida has to look in his eyes.
 She describes it as the eyes appearing to become bigger until the image in them covers her entire vision.